First let's start with a simple analogy. Let's discuss your morning commute.

 Anyone that commutes to work in the morning knows that a 15 minute difference when starting your commute can be a major difference on traffic and time.

 Broadband networks are designed much the same as road systems.
 You are sharing different sized roads with the masses, depending on how many people are using the road at that time will change your experience.

-Using fiber optic cable is like pulling out of your garage onto that eight-lane freeway and it is a straight shot to work with nobody else on the road.
+Using fiber optics is like pulling out of your garage onto that eight-lane freeway and it is a straight shot to work with nobody else on the road.
 It is all yours and you zip right to work in record time.

 What's the difference?

-Fiber optic internet access uses cutting-edge technology.
+Fiber optics uses cutting-edge technology.
 Information is sent via small, flexible strands of glass that transmit light.
 This allows data to be sent faster, over greater distances.

-With a fiber optic connection to your office, you will receive either a 1 GB or 10 GB connection.
+With a fiber optics in your office, you will receive either a 1 GB or 10 GB connection.
 You can subscribe to a lower speed for example 10 MB.
 If that subscribed speed needs to be increased, the process is as simple as contacting us.
 No need for additional wiring or equipment.

 Which is faster and more reliable?